Royce Gracie: Return with Bellator MMA

 At Bellator 145, it was announced that Gracie would return from retirement to face rival Ken Shamrock in a trilogy fight, taking place on February 19, 2016, at Bellator 149.
 Gracie won the fight via TKO in round one.
 The win was not without controversy, however, as replays showed that Gracie landed a knee strike that grazed the groin of Shamrock prior to the finish.
 Shamrock protested the stoppage, however the bout was officially ruled a victory for Gracie.
 It was later announced that Shamrock had failed his pre-fight drug test for banned substances.

+Submission grappling career

+On December 17, 1998, at Oscar de Jiu Jitsu, Royce Gracie competed in a grudge-match superfight against Wallid Ismail in front of several thousand spectators.
+Carlson Gracie was Ismail's coach, though Ismail originally was Carlson's fourth choice to face Royce after Mario Sperry, Murilo Bustamante and Amaury Bitetti.
+The match was contested without points and with no time-limit in place, with Ismail choking Gracie unconscious via clock choke in four minutes and fifty-three seconds.

 Post-fight career

-Gracie has been since retired from MMA competition and has been focusing in teaching Jiu-jitsu.
+Gracie has been since retired from MMA competition and has been focusing in teaching jiu-jitsu.
 He mostly travels around the world going to schools, teaching in seminars and doing interviews in magazines, websites and talk shows.
 He has opened his own association of gyms known as "Royce Gracie Jiu-Jitsu Network", with affiliate schools in 34 locations in the United States, and many throughout the world in Brazil, Canada, Ecuador, Guatemala, Kuwait, United Arab Emirates, and the United Kingdom.

+Royce Gracie's branch of jiu-jitsu focuses mainly on the self-defense parts of the martial art.
+Gracie has accused modern "sporting" jiu-jitsu of teaching techniques that are unpractical and unrealistic to use in a self-defense situation, and claims to be rescuing the true intent of Gracie Jiu-Jitsu as devised by his father Hélio Gracie.